 The name alone implies a superhuman power, a superior energy.
 And the element doesn't disappoint…

 Thorium is currently used in things such as light bulbs and camera lenses.
-It can create a high-quality refractive glass, and its high melting point allows ceramics to resist high temperatures.
+It can create a high-quality refractive glass, and its high melting point can allow ceramics to resist high temperatures.

-But light bulbs and ceramics aren’t what have the energy industry watching thorium so closely...
+But light bulbs and ceramics aren’t what have the energy industry watching closely…

 You see, thorium’s ultra-high melting point can be useful in more than just ceramics.
-Heat resistance is something scientists and energy specialists alike have tried desperately to achieve with nuclear energy.
+Heat resistance is something scientists and energy specialists alike have been trying desperately to achieve with nuclear energy.

-Which is why thorium’s properties have become so valuable.
+Which is why thorium’s properties have become so coveted.
 If the material were virtually meltdown-proof, the clean energy possibilities would be endless.